 The Bereavement Ministry team offers practical, compassionate and spiritual support during a family’s time of greatest crisis and confusion.
 At the time of immediate loss and grief, we are Christ’s hands and heart as we walk with the bereaved through the details of funeral preparations and the reception, as requested.
 We attempt to accommodate the families as they personalize the funeral for their loved one.
 The bereavement ministry provides greeters for the Rosary and the Mass.
 As a healing process, home visits to the family are encouraged during the first year.
 Because grieving is a process that is unique to the individual and takes time, caring notes are sent out several times a year to remind the widows, widowers, and families that they are not alone.

 Catholic Daughters of the Americas is a national Catholic organization dedicated to prayer and charitable causes.
-We contribute to Catholic Charities, good Samaritan Homeless Shelter and Marian New Life.
+To find out how the members of this organization contribute their time and talents to our local communities, please check out the website noted below.

 Coming Home Ministry